Shopify/polaris/README.md

 Also, when running `yarn install`, copied builds will be overwritten and will require running `yarn run build-consumer PROJECT_DIRECTORY` again.

+If you encounter compilation errors in your consuming project, ensure the dependencies in the consuming project match the versions in `polaris-react`.

 ### Visual regression testing

 [Percy](https://percy.io/) runs for every pull request.
 Percy is a tool that compares screenshots for every single component we have in the library.